-Youth Scotland is a charity with a solid governance structure, including a board elected and co-opted trustees and detailed Articles of Incorporation.
+Youth Scotland is a charity with a solid governance structure, including a board of elected and co-opted trustees and detailed Articles of Association.
 From those:

 The Charity's objects are to assist young people in Scotland to be confident, resilient and ready to reach their full potential; the Charity will aim to achieve this by supporting a network of youth groups and delivering services which help young people to learn, succeed and make positive contributions to their communities.